sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Modifying_your_shortcut_keys.md

 ### Exporting and importing your keybindings

-To be able to export your keybindings, you will need to have made at least one modification to your key preferences (see directions above).
+{{% alert title="⚠️ Warning" color="primary" %}}To be able to export your keybindings, you will need to have made at least one modification to your key preferences (see directions above).{{% /alert %}}

 To export your keybindings: